-I took a fantastic scenic flight of both glaciers for 40 mins and it was one of the most beautiful things I have ever seen!
+I took a fantastic scenic flight over both glaciers for 40 mins and it was one of the most beautiful things I have ever seen!

-You will enjoy a swift flight over stunning ice and moraine formations of the Franz and Fox glaciers.
-This 80 000 years old river of ice is so impressive and flying over them was such a unique feeling!
+You will enjoy a swift flight over the stunning ice and moraine formations of the Franz and Fox glaciers.
+This 80,000-year-old river of ice is so impressive and flying over the glaciers was such a unique feeling!

-This year was the first year in a long time when the glacier actually grew in size!
+This year was the first year in a long time that the glacier actually grew in size!

 The staff at Fox and Franz Heli services, the company I used, also recommends staying for 2 nights because the weather changes rapidly, so you should be a bit flexible.
 They suggest booking in advance to ensure your spot (there is no payment required, so you won’t lose anything).

-PRO TIP: Usually the best time to take a helicopter tour is between 10 to 12 am, the sky is clear and sunny.
+PRO TIP: Usually the best time to take a helicopter tour is between 10 am to 12pm when the sky is typically clear and sunny.

 We did a grand tour which shows you both glaciers.

-On the way back from your helicopter adventure, be sure to check the kiwi conservation area.
+On the way back from your helicopter adventure, be sure to check out the Kiwi Conservation Area.
 Even if they are sometimes hiding in the bushes in the dark, you are guaranteed to see them – one of the staff members will help you with a red light (kiwis cannot see red).

 Kiwis are super cute creatures!
-They are flightless animals that have one partner for life (monogamous) and that can only be seen in New Zealand.
+They are flightless animals that have one partner for life (monogamous) and they can only be seen in New Zealand.

-NOTE: As kiwis are nocturnal animals, it will be dark inside and no photos and videos are allowed in order to not disturb them.
+NOTE: As kiwis are nocturnal animals, it will be dark inside and no photos or videos are allowed so as not disturb them.

-Kiwis lay huge eggs – about 20% of the female body weight.
+Kiwis lay huge eggs – about 20% of the female’s body weight.
 That is the equivalent of giving birth to a 6 year-old child!

-In conservations like this one, they help kiwis grow and then they are released into the wild.
-The reason kiwi species are endangered is because possums and stoats are a serious threat to them – they can actually kill kiwis of up to 1 kg!
+In conservation areas like this one, they help kiwis grow and then they are released into the wild.
+Kiwi species are endangered because possums and stoats are a serious threat to them – they can actually kill kiwis weighing up to 1 kg (over 2 lbs)!